-Thanks to FERC’s Order 822, NERC CIPv6 has been approved.
-That means that the seven updated standards proposed by NERC for inclusion have been accepted.
+Thanks to FERC’s Order 822, the North American Electric Reliability Corporation’s critical infrastructure protection standards, known as NERC CIP, are continually updated.
+Seven updated standards proposed by NERC for inclusion have now been accepted.

-That’s not what this post is about but it’s worth a brief summary.
-April 1st, 2016, remains the compliance deadline for the CIPv5 requirements; that hasn’t changed.
-Most of the newly approved standards have a compliance date of July 1st, 2016, (“the first day of the first calendar quarter that is three calendar months after the date that the standard is approved by an applicable governmental authority”), with notable exceptions called out in Order 822 itself.
+April 1st, 2016, was the compliance deadline for the NERC CIP v5 requirements.
+Most of the newly-approved standards had a compliance date of July 1st, 2016, (“the first day of the first calendar quarter that is three calendar months after the date that the standard is approved by an applicable governmental authority”), with notable exceptions called out in Order 822 itself.

-My objective here, however, is to talk meaningfully about the changes in the CIPv6 standards themselves.
-There are seven newly approved standards to consider.
+My objective here is to talk meaningfully about the changes in the CIP v6 standards themselves.
+There are seven newly-approved standards to consider.

-This language appears in a number of the CIP requirements, but FERC determined in Order 791 that the language “is too vague to be audited.”
-While this change was made across multiple standards, I’m not going to discuss it further.
+This language appeared in a number of the CIP requirements, but FERC determined in Order 791 that the language “is too vague to be audited.”

 The second change is updating guidance to specifically include Transient Cyber Assets and Removable Media.
 CIP-004-6 and CIP-011-2 include specific additions to add these devices to the existing requirements.
 The actual requirements for managing and securing transient assets and removable media are addressed in CIP-010-2, but we’ll get to that.

 I asked one of our NERC Alliance Network partners specializing in CIP training about how the changes in CIP-004 will affect registered entities.
-Nick Santora, from Curricula, recommended that organizations get their training in place before April 1st, 2016, “otherwise, you will need to perform and demonstrate training for your entire staff, contractors, vendors, etc. on these new additions by July 1st, 2016.
+Nick Santora from the security awareness training company Curricula, recommends that organizations get their training in place as early as possible.
+“Otherwise, you will need to perform and demonstrate training for your entire staff, contractors, vendors, etc… [without enough time to prepare].
 That could wind up becoming very messy to manage.”

-Outside of that larger issue, the primary benefit in these changes is greater clarity in the requirements and hopefully, a cleaner, more consistent audit process.
-If, however, you were well on your way to compliance with the corresponding v5 standards, there’s probably minimal impact.
+Outside of that larger issue, the primary benefit in these changes is greater clarity in the requirements and hopefully, a cleaner, more consistent NERC CIP audit process.
+If, however, you were well on your way to compliance with the corresponding NERC CIP v5 standards, there’s probably minimal impact.

-Specifically, the requirement R1.2 now specifies that registered entities must have a policy (and, therefore, corresponding controls) for low impact BES cyber assets that addresses cyber security awareness, physical security controls, electronic access controls for Low Impact External Routable Connectivity (LERC) and Dial-up Connectivity and cyber security incident response.
+Specifically, the requirement R1.2 now specifies that registered entities must have a policy (and, therefore, corresponding controls) for low-impact BES cyber assets that addresses cybersecurity awareness, physical security controls, electronic access controls for low-impact external routable connectivity (LERC), dial-up connectivity and cybersecurity incident response.

 This isn’t new, really.
 It’s effectively a collapse of CIP-003-5 R1 and R2 into a single R1 requirement.

-The new CIP-003-6 R2 now lays out extended details for the requirements for low impact assets.
-The sections required in the policy are now called out more specifically, along with various cycle durations, e.g. training every 15 months).
-These details should help both entities and vendors achieve and maintain compliance, but it’s unlikely that they materially impact organizations that were already well situations with regards to CIP-003-5.
+The new CIP-003-6 R2 now lays out extended details for the requirements for low-impact assets.
+The sections required in the policy are now called out more specifically, along with various cycle durations, such as NERC CIP training every 15 months.
+These details should help both entities and vendors achieve and maintain compliance, but it’s unlikely that they materially impact organizations that were already well situated with regards to CIP-003-5.